Orlando International Airport

 : MCO has two taxi queues, one each in Terminals A and B on the Ground Transportation level.
 All airport taxicabs are required to charge fares based on the taximeter reading.
 Flat rates aren't authorized, so you shouldn't trust a driver charging a flat rate.
 The taxi line at the Orlando airport catches tons of tired, unprepared visitors who haven't otherwise planned for transportation, so the line often gets long.
 Only registered Orlando taxis are allowed to get in the taxi queue at the airport, but there still have been reports of fraudulent taxi companies picking up passengers and ripping them off.

-: The cost of renting a car for four or five days can be anywhere from $300 to more than $500.
-You'll also be responsible for tolls, rental insurance and fuel – and unless your hotel offers free parking, you'll also have to pay a daily rate to keep your car there overnight, then drive it to the theme park and compete with thousands of other visitors for a good spot.
+: The cost of renting a car for four or five days can be anywhere from $500 to more than $800.
+You'll also be responsible for tolls, rental insurance and fuel – and unless your hotel offers free parking, you'll also have to pay a daily rate to keep your car there overnight, then drive it to the theme park, pay another high fee for parking, and compete with thousands of other visitors for a good spot.

 Booking Your Own Transportation